LUMC/sentinel/src/sphinx/devs_tutorial_processors.rst

 Now we're ready to take a stab at defining the ``extractUnits`` pipeline.
 Generally, there is at least one function to extract the samples and libraries defined in a runs processor.
-This is completely up you (you can even define it inside the ``processRun`` if you wish).
+This is completely up you (you can even define it inside the ``processRun`` function if you wish).
 Here, we define it as a separate function so the structure is clearer.

 Here's our definition of ``extractUnits``: